valchanov/book-rating-service/README.md

 # Book rating service

-### Spring 6, Spring Boot 3, R2DBC
+### Spring 6, Spring Boot 3, R2DBC, WebFlux

-### For testing purposes the service is deployed to the Render cloud: https://book-rating-api.onrender.com.
-This service if not requested for 15 minutes shuts down and then the first request will start it again but will have to wait for 1-2 minutes!
+_For testing purposes the service is deployed to the Render cloud: https://book-rating-api.onrender.com.
+Note that if the service is not requested for 15 minutes, it will be shut down.
+After that it will need about 1-2 minutes to start up again.
+So, the first request only is expected to be slow!_